Jacob-OTW/BCOTI/README.md

 <img src="Resources/3d_printed_parts_Pictures/stem_print_pause.jpg" alt="Print_Pause_Location" width="600"/>
 <img src="Resources/3d_printed_parts_Pictures/Stem_Periscope.jpg" alt="Stem_Periscope_3d_print" width="200"/>
 <br>
-During the pause, insert the mirror, and mirror cover (with the hole in the cover facing to the top)
+During the pause, insert the mirror, and mirror cover (with the hole in the cover facing to the top).
+After the print is done, press-fit the small 25mm DCX lens into place from the outside, for me this held very well, but I'll also add a part that can be glued in some time in the future.

 4. (Optional, but recommended) print the `Bikini_Cover_TPU.step` out of a fairly soft TPU.
 I printed mine out of 95A Overture TPU